barmintor/wtfcrepo3/README.md

     An object is a node in the repository graph.
 It is identified with a local ID called its PID.
 The PID consists of two parts: A namespace and a name (usually a sequentially generated number) joined with a colon (':').
 In the repository, this PID is used to compose the URI for an object, which will be in the form "info:fedora/$PID".
     Objects have **properties** and **datastreams**.
   2. *And FCRepo Datastreams?*
     Datastreams are streams of bytes identified in the context of a FCRepo object.
 Like Objects, they have properties.
 It's no accident that they sound a lot like files; they usually start out that way.
 But that may also be pointers to streams of bytes in the form of a URL.
+Datastreams and their contents can be versioned in FCRepo 3.

 2. *How are simple FCRepo objects structured?*
    Objects minimally have a PID, some core properties, and the 3 required system datastreams: DC, RELS-EXT, and AUDIT.
 There is also an optional system datastream: RELS-INT.